Netanyahu softens judicial overhaul but showdown with top court looms | Law-Order

 Netanyahu in a statement with coalition partners described his revised overhaul as "extending a hand to anyone who genuinely cares about national unity and the desire to reach an agreed accord."
 That was spurned by the centre-left opposition.

-Netanyahu had faced some coalition censure.
-"I awoke to a morning of capitulation," Tally Gotliv, a lawmaker in his conservative Likud party, told Ynet Radio.
+Netanyahu had faced some coalition censure, though his conservative Likud Party voted overwhelmingly in favour the amended bill.
+"I awoke to a morning of capitulation," Tally Gotliv, a Likud lawmaker, told Ynet Radio.
 "We surrendered on the reforms."
-(Writing by Dan Williams; Editing by Raju Gopalakrishnan, Nick Macfie, Angus MacSwan and Mark Porter)
+(Writing by Dan Williams; Editing by Raju Gopalakrishnan, Nick Macfie, Angus MacSwan, Mark Porter and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)